nebojsakonstantinovic/HTEC-test/README.md

 ## How to run the project

-To run this project you will need Node.js
+To run this project you will need Node.js. \
-Clone the repository with git
+Clone the repository with git. \
-Open repository in terminal and run npm i to install node_modules In terminal run command npm start
+Open repository in terminal and run npm i to install node_modules. \
+In terminal run command npm start. \
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Getting Started with Create React App